-Activity Activity Status Rural (A9)(A10) Farming P Transport (A10) (A11) Subdivision and development that complies with the transport triggers the thresholds for access measure upgrades set out in standard specified in table IXXX.6.14.1 where either: (a) it has been demonstrated that the specified access upgrades are not required; or (b) the specified access upgrades have been implemented.
-RDC (A12) Subdivision and development that triggers the thresholds set out in standard I.XXX.6.14.1 where the specified access measure upgrades are required.
-RD (A11)(A13) Subdivision and development that does not comply with the transport triggers specified in the table standard IXXX.6.14.1 RDD Stormwater Mitigation (A12) (A14) Impervious areas (including roads created through subdivision of land) in SMAF 1.
-P (A13) (A15) Subdivision and development that complies with IXXX.6.15.
-P (A14) (A16) Subdivision and development that does not complies with IXXX.6.15.
-RD Subdivision (A15) (A17) Subdivision in accordance with an approved land use consent for the purpose of the construction, or use of up to three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone as permitted or restricted discretionary activities in the precinct, and meeting IXXX.6.17 Standards for controlled subdivision activities.
-C (A16) (A18) Subdivision for up to three sites in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone accompanied by: (a) A land use consent application for up to three dwellings which does not comply with any of Standards IXXX.6.2 to IXXX.6.9 inclusive but does comply with all applicable zonal, Auckland-wide, precinct and overlay standards; or (b) A certificate of compliance for up to three dwellings each of which complies with Standards IXXX.6.2 to IXXX.6.9 inclusive and applicable zonal, Auckland-wide, precinct and overlay standards.
-C
+Activity Activity Status - Water tower Rural (A9)(A10) (A6) Farming P Transport (A10) (A11) (A7) Subdivision and development that complies with the transport triggers the thresholds for access measure upgrades set out in standard specified in table IXXX.6.514.1 where either: (a) it has been demonstrated that the specified access upgrades are not required; or (b) the specified access upgrades have been implemented.
+RDC (A12) (A8) Subdivision and development that triggers the thresholds set out in standard I.XXX.6.514.1 where the specified access measure upgrades are required.
+RD (A11)(A13) (A9) Subdivision and development that does not comply with the transport triggers specified in the table standard IXXX.6.514.1 RDD Stormwater Mitigation (A12) (A14) (A10) Impervious areas (including roads created through subdivision of land) in SMAF 1.
+P (A13) (A15) (A11) Subdivision and development that complies with IXXX.6.615.
+P (A14) (A16) (A12) Subdivision and development that does not complies with IXXX.6.615.
+RD Subdivision (A15) (A17) Subdivision in accordance with an approved land-use consent for the purpose of the construction, or use of up to three dwellings on a site in the Residential-Mixed Housing Urban zone or Residential-Terrace Housing and Apartment Buildings zone as permitted or restricted discretionary activities in the precinct, and meeting IXXX.6.16 Standards for controlled subdivision activities.
+C (A16) (A18) Subdivision for up to three sites in the Residential-Mixed Housing Urban zone or Residential-Terrace Housing and Apartment Buildings zone accompanied by: (a) A land-use consent application for up to three dwellings which does not comply with any of Standards IXXX.6.2 to IXXX.6.9 inclusive but does comply with all applicable zonal, Auckland-wide, precinct and overlay standards; or (b) A certificate of compliance for up to three dwellings each of which complies with C

-Activity Activity Status (A17) (A19) Vacant site subdivision in a residential zone complying with the standards in IXXX.6.18(1) to IXXX.6.18(4) inclusive.
-RD (A18) (A20) Subdivision not in accordance with any of the relevant standards in IXXX.6.18 Subdivision Standards and not provided for under IXXX.4.1(A15) and IXXX.4.1(A16).
-D (A19) (A21) Subdivision not in accordance with the stormwater management rules 6.3.4 standard IXXX.6.18(5) and/or riparian margins standard IXXX.6.18(6) to IXXX.6.18(8).
+Activity Activity Status Standards IXXX.6.2 to IXXX.6.9 inclusive and applicable zonal, Auckland-wide, precinct and overlay standards.
+(A17) (A19) (A13) Vacant site subdivision in a residential zone complying with the standards in IXXX.6.47(1) to IXXX.6.47(4) inclusive.
+RD (A18) (A20) (A14) Subdivision not in accordance with any of the relevant standards in IXXX.6.47 Subdivision Standards and not provided for under IXXX.4.1(A15)(A11) and IXXX.4.1(A16)(A12).
+D (A19) (A21) (A15) Subdivision not in accordance with the stormwater management rules 6.3.4 standard IXXX.6.47(5) and/or riparian margins standard IXXX.6.47(6) to IXXX.6.47(8).
 RD